Risk-Team/CAVAanalytics/README.md

-CAVAanalytics can be used locally (installation through GitHub), remotely (registered users can access the University of Cantabria JupyterHub with 180 Gb RAM) and through a Docker image.
+CAVAanalytics can be used locally (installation through GitHub), remotely (registered users can access the University of Cantabria JupyterHub) and through a Docker image.

 **CAVA (both Platform and Analytics) will be officially launched after summer 2023, with dedicated workshops.
 Some updates are currently underway, in particular, related to CAVA Platform interface**